Outis09/climate-data-pipeline/README.md

 3. Open `.env` and provide the required configuration.
 Do not commit `.env` or credentials to git.

+4. Start Docker by opening the Docker Desktop application.

-4. Build and initialize the Docker environment:
+5. Build and initialize the Docker environment:

     `docker compose build`